stertooy/TwistedConjugacy/README.md

 	Report issues at https://github.com/sTertooy/TwistedConjugacy/issues
 	─────────────────────────────────────────────────────────────────────────────
 	true

-If you are using a custom directory, make a 'pkg' subdirectory and place the TwistedConjugacy folder in this subdirectory.
-You will need to tell GAP to look for packages in this directory using the -l option:

-	sh > gap -l ';mydirectory/';

 The manual may be compiled by running the 'makedoc.g' script, located in the package's main directory.
 It is also available on the webpages of this